geographiclib/geographiclib/doc/scripts/GeographicLib/tutorials/examples.md

 ### <a name="namespace"></a>GeographicLib namespace

 This capabilities of this package are all exposed through the {@link GeographicLib} namespace.
-This is can brought into scope is various ways.
+This is can brought into scope in various ways.

-#### In node after installing the package with npm
+#### Using node after installing the package with npm

 If [npm](https://www.npmjs.com) has been used to install geographiclib via one of